Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 I ordered The Midtown.
 It came with a fried egg, bacon, American cheese, sliced tomato, fried shallots, and spicy aioli.

 When I took the first bite, a small amount of rich, golden yolk oozed from the over-medium egg.
 It was messy in the best way possible.
+I was using napkin after napkin.
+Thankfully, napkins were easily accessible throughout the food hall.

 The bacon was the standout.
 It had a great, chewy bite with the perfect meat-to-fat ratio.
 It was salty, rich, and some of the best bacon I have had in a while.